rscarbel-jm/learning-api-using-open-weather/README.md

 This project is a simple weather application built with NextJS 15 that displays current weather conditions for selected cities.
 The application is intentionally designed as a learning exercise for working with third-party APIs, specifically the OpenWeather API.

-**Learning objectives:**

-- Understanding API integration in Next.js applications
-- Working with environment variables
-- Implementing service classes for API communication
-- Data transformation and validation with Zod
-- Error handling in API requests

 ## 🚀 Getting Started

 ### Prerequisites